miielab/replication_qje_whatweteach/README.md

     - `figure_I.R` outputs three `.png` files: `figure_I_a.png`, `figure_I_b.png`, and `figure_I_c.png`
     - `table_I.R` outputs one `.txt` file: `table_I.txt`
   - `graph_themes.R` contains code which sets the ggplot theme and customizes colors, shapes, etc for the figures in our paper.
 This script will automatically be loaded in the beginning of any script that outputs a figure.
-  - `requirements.txt` contains information on all the `.R` packages (and which versions) we use for this analysis.
-This script will automatically be loaded in the beginning of each script which outputs a table or figure.
-Please open this script and make sure all the listed packages are installed before running the code.
+  - `requirements.txt` contains code to load the required packages
   - `run_all_scripts.R` will run all the scripts and output all figures and tables.

 ## Data